 - Not following care instructions

-Physician’s Choice Private Duty knows these challenges well and our director, Joan Davelis RN, has this to say about how we deal with the challenges of finding and keeping great caregivers.
+Physician’s Choice Private Duty knows these challenges well and our director, Taylor Bopes, has this to say about how we deal with the challenges of finding and keeping great caregivers.

 “We do several things…We try to keep our wages very competitive; we try very hard to treat our caregivers with respect; let them know they are valued; we have several different ways our caregivers can earn extra money if they want; treat each of them as individuals with varying qualities that are necessary to make our company successful.

 When you hire an agency, ask them about how they deal with the challenges of turnover because it will affect your care.
 No agency is perfect and it pays to ask a few more questions to find an agency that fits your family’s needs.